-- (ii) a Resilient Network, unless specifically agreed under paragraph (d). - (c) To ensure resilience in Operational Data communications, all Intervening Facilities must establish a physical or logical connection to both AEMO co-ordinating centres unless another connection configuration is established for a DNSP Intervening Facility under section 1.4.1. - (d) A DCP wishing to establish a connection to AEMO's WAN from a Non-NSP Intervening Facility may request AEMO to exempt it from the requirement to provide a Resilient Network and instead utilise a public internet service to provide a Secure Network.
+- (a) Where AEMO agrees to extend its WAN to an Intervening Facility, the relevant DCP must establish a physical connection to an AEMO-designated port on an AEMO router for each controlAEMO co-ordinating centre, and it must use Ethernet and TCP/IP protocols. - Where AEMO agrees that a DCP may establish a logical connection between its Intervening Facility and AEMO's WAN, the DCP must do so by engaging a Telecommunications Carrier to provide a digital communications service between the DCP's Intervening Facility and an AEMO-designated network access facility.
+The communications service must be provided by means of: - (i) a Secure Private Network; and - (ii) a Resilient Network, unless specifically agreed under paragraph (d). - (b)(c) To ensure resilience in Operational Data communications, all Intervening Facilities must establish a physical or logical connection to both AEMO controlco-ordinating centres unless another connection configuration is established for a DNSP Intervening Facility under section 1.4.1. - (c)(d) A DCP wishing to establish a connection to AEMO's WAN from a Non-NSP Intervening Facility may request AEMO to exempt it from the requirement to provide a Secure Private Resilient Network and instead utilise a public internet service to provide a Secure Network.
 AEMO may grant or refuse the request at its discretion, and will have regard to: - (i) the capacity and operation of the related plant; - (ii) the quantities and significance of Operational Data to be transmitted; - (iii) the aggregate capacity of plant in the same region for which Operational Data is transmitted via public internet; and - (iv) any other factors AEMO considers relevant.